Deep-sea mining: beyond the headlines

 Which metals do we need - and how much of them?

-Let's take copper as just one example (as "humanity's first and most important future metal"): we need copper in the technology that generates electricity from renewable sources, and we need copper for the infrastructure that carries that electricity to where it is used, and we need copper in all the devices that use the electricity.
+Regardless of fluctuations in metals used in EV batteries, let's consider copper as an example of overall metal demand (as "humanity's first and most important future metal"): we need copper in the technology that generates electricity from renewable sources, and we need copper for the infrastructure that carries that electricity to where it is used, and we need copper in all the devices that use the electricity.

 Offshore wind, for example, needs ~8 tonnes of copper per megawatt of generating capacity, in the turbines generating the power and the infrastructure delivering it to the grid ashore.
 Onshore wind needs ~2.9 tonnes per MW, and solar photovoltaics need ~2.8 tonnes per MW.
 Coal and natural gas power generation, in comparison, need ~1.1 tonnes of copper per MW of generating capacity.